Sangokushi Taisen: Version history

 The first version of Sangokushi Taisen was launched 2005 with a 2.0 version following in 2006 and the 3.0 version releasing in 2007.
 The 3.0 version was released on the Lindbergh arcade platform, and in addition to being available in Japan, it was also released in Shanghai, Taiwan, South Korea, Hong Kong and Singapore.
-A version called 3.59 WAR BEGINS launched 2010 and also was a wider Asian release.
-A completely new game, Sengoku Taisen, also was launched 2010, only in Japan.
+A version called 3.59 WAR BEGINS launched 2010 and was also a wider Asian release.
+A completely new game, Sengoku Taisen, was launched 2010, only in Japan.
 It had a different scenario set in feudal Japan and the arcade platform switched to RingEdge.
 Sangokushi Taisen 4 launched 2016 on the Nu2 arcade platform, available in Japan & Hong Kong.
-Eiketsu Taisen, combining both the feudal Japan and Three Kingdoms scenarios, released 2022 on the ALLS UX platform.
+Eiketsu Taisen, combining both the feudal Japan and Three Kingdoms scenarios, was released in 2022 on the ALLS UX platform.

 Outside of the arcade, Sangokushi Taisen DS was published by Sega in 2007 for the Nintendo DS.
 It was based on version 2.0 of the arcade game.
 Sangokushi Taisen Ten was based on version 3.0 and released on the following year also for the Nintendo DS.
 Sangokushi Taisen INFINITY ONLINE was a PC Windows version launched in 2011 by GameCyber Technology Limited in Hong Kong.
-The Sangokushi Taisen Trading Card Game - based on the game, released in 2012.
+The Sangokushi Taisen Trading Card Game - based on the game, was released in 2012.
 The CCG was localized as War of Three Kingdoms: The Card Game.

 A blockchain-based version of the game was announced in September 2022, in partnership with developer Double Jump Tokyo.

 Development

 The producer wanted to develop a game based on the Romance of the Three Kingdoms ever since he joined Sega.
 By 2003, the situation of arcades changed dramatically with internet connection and IC cards that save progress, and with the addition of flat panel reader of World Club Champion Football, it was decided that now was the right time to launch a game based on the Romance of the Three Kingdoms.
-Rather than being a grand strategy game like the Koei Tecmo series Romance of the Three Kingdoms or Sega's own Total War, the game's producer compared the game to Virtua Fighter, in the sense that it is competetive fighting game between two players.
+Rather than being a grand strategy game like the Koei Tecmo series Romance of the Three Kingdoms or Sega's own Total War, the game's producer compared the game to Virtua Fighter, in the sense that it is competitive fighting game between two players.

 Reception

 NintendoLife reviewed the Nintendo DS version of the game positively, lamenting the fact that despite the game continued success in arcades, no versions for Wii U or Nintendo 3DS followed.
-The game was cited one of the influences for the battle system of Final Fantasy XIII.
+The game was cited as one of the influences for the battle system of Final Fantasy XIII.